HenrikBengtsson/future.BatchJobs/README.md

 individually as `x[["b"]]` and `x$b` just as with regular environments, but also as  `x[[2]]`.
 To retrieve all values of an environment as a list, use `as.list(x)`.
-As with asynchroneous values, retrieving one or more of them from and indexed environment will cause R to pause until all requested values are available, that is, until all corresponding asynchroneous evaluations have been completed.
+As with any asynchroneous values, retrieving one or more of them from and indexed environment will cause R to pause until all requested values are available, that is, until all corresponding asynchroneous evaluations have been completed.